vasilakisfil/Introspected-REST/README.md

 ### GraphQL
 no urls, basically a query language, no MicroTypes

+The reason we have it in related work is because it's related to REST but not REST.

+We are happy that people are trying new things and we support such initiatives.
+However it has some issues.

 ### Linked Data and Semantic Web

 #### JSON-LD and HYDRA